ildac/shootThePoulpi/README.md

-shootThePoulpi
+Shoot The Poulpi
 ==============

-Learning Unity3D 4.3, this is the source code I made following this tutorial: http://pixelnest.io/tutorials/2d-game-unity/
+Learning Unity3D 4.3.
+My first game ever, based on this tutorial: http://pixelnest.io/tutorials/2d-game-unity/

+There is some adjustement and improvments in the code.